neerakara/media_student_conference/index.md

 [home](https://neerakara.github.io/media_student_conference/)

-## A student conference for medical image analysis
+## A Student Conference For Medical Image Analysis

 We are a group of academic research institutes working on analysis of medical images.
 We meet every Thursday afternoon (CET), where a speaker presents one of their recently published articles.